Potato Latkes with Jalapeño Dill Sauce

 - 1 pound shredded potatoes, fresh or thawed freezer hash browns (about 4 cups)

 - 1 cup chopped scallions, greens and whites

 - 1 teaspoon salt

 - Oil for frying (Vegetable, Peanut, Grape Seed)

 For the Jalapeño Dill Sauce:

 - Place a large skillet over medium heat and preheat the oven (or warming drawer) to 200 degrees F. After measuring the potatoes, place them in a sieve over a bowl and press down with paper towels to extract as much of the moisture as possible.
 Then mix all the latke ingredients thoroughly, in a large bowl.
 Set aside.

 - In a small bowl mix the ingredients for the dill sauce.
 Salt and pepper to taste and put in the fridge until ready to serve.

-- Add enough oil to coat the bottom of the skillet.
-Then use a 2 Tb. scoop to scoop the mixture into the skillet.
+- Add enough oil to coat the bottom of the skillet and place it over medium-high heat.
+Once the oil is hot, use a 2 tablespoon scoop to scoop the mixture into the skillet.
 Add 4-6 at a time, depending on the size of your skillet.
 Use the back of a spatula to flatten each mound into a 2 inch circle.
 Fry for approximately 2 minutes, then flip and fry another 2 minutes, until both sides are golden and crispy.